 Neck side flexion: Bring your ears to your shoulders till you feel slight tension on the opposite side.
 Return to a neutral position and repeat on the other side.

 Shoulder blade stretch: Stretch your right arm over your chest to the left side at shoulder level.
 Keep your arm straight and use your left hand to pull your right arm against you.
 You should feel a stretch across the shoulder and upper arm.
-Come back to starting position and repeat on the other side.
+Come back to the starting position and repeat on the other side.

 Triceps: Raise your arms overhead and drop your right arm behind your head, bending at the elbow.
 Use your left hand to grip your right elbow and push your arm back till you feel slight tension.
 Repeat for the other arm.